Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/Software/LabVIEW HMI File/readme.md

-This contains the LabVIEW file used for the HMI/programming of the dyno
+## This contains the LabVIEW file used for the HMI/programming of the dyno
+Note: must have NI LabVIEW downloaded to open file